reem-shaikh/React/29-01/readme.md

 Eg: for routing(going from one page to another), we can use react router DOM package
 ```
 #### Components
+component is a class in which we can render methods.

-Components are independent and reusable bits of code:
+##### Components are independent and reusable bits of code:
 > Components can be defined
 1. on the same page (Components inside components)
 2. in different files (preffered)